mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 ```

 Django includes some tools
-to get a project started quickly
+which we can use
-which we can use.
+to get a project started quickly.
 We'll run a single command
 to get it going.